 The Compensation Committee engaged Pay Governance LLC (Pay Governance) as the sole independent compensation consultant to advise the Compensation Committee on matters related to 2019 executive compensation.
 Pay Governance is engaged by, and reports directly to, the Compensation Committee, which has the sole authority to hire or dismiss Pay Governance and to approve fee arrangements for work performed.
 Pay Governance generally assists the Compensation Committee in fulfilling its responsibilities under its charter, including advising on proposed compensation packages for our top executives, compensation program design and market practices generally.
-With respect to 2019 compensation matters, the Compensation Committee authorized Pay Governance (1) to interact with management on behalf of the Compensation Committee, as needed, in connection with advising the Compensation information to be included in our proxy statements, including the calculations and analysis related to the valuation of our PSUs; (3) to provide analyses related to the Company's long-term incentive structure, including reviewing of equity grant instrument market trends and advising on global equity grant practices; and (4) to provide advice with respect to the Compensation Committee's analysis of director compensation, including competitive market data.
-For more information on the input Pay Governance provided to our fiscal year 2019 compensation Setting Process" on pages 56-57 of this Proxy Statement.
+With respect to 2019 compensation matters, the Compensation Committee authorized Pay Governance (1) to interact with management on behalf of the Compensation Committee, as needed, in connection with advising the Compensation Committee, including with respect to updating the Company's peer group and executive compensation benchmarking; (2) to assist with the calculations of compensation information to be included in our proxy statements, including the calculations and analysis related to the valuation of our PSUs; (3) to provide analyses related to the Company's long-term incentive structure, including reviewing of equity grant instrument market trends and advising on global equity grant practices; and (4) to provide advice with respect to the Compensation Committee's analysis of director compensation, including competitive market data.
+For more information on the input Pay Governance provided to our fiscal year 2019 compensation determinations, please see "Compensation Discussion and Analysis-Compensation Elements-Compensation Setting Process" on pages 56-57 of this Proxy Statement.